Fighter kite: Bangladesh

-As part of the Shakrain festival, people mostly from south Dhaka city engage in kite fighting.
+As part of the Shakrain festival, people, mostly from south Dhaka city, engage in kite fighting.
 They fly kites mostly from the rooftops.
 The festival is held in the last day of the Poush month.

 Brazil

 In Brazil, kite fighting is a very popular leisure activity for children, teenagers and even young adults, particularly boys and men.
 As in other countries with similar traditions, injuries are common and motorcyclists in particular need to take precautions.
-The traditional kite (or "pipa"), has pentagonal shape, but simple diamonds similar to fighter kites elsewhere are also very common.
+The traditional kite (pipa) has a pentagonal shape, but simple diamonds, similar to fighter kites elsewhere, are also very common.

 Caribbean

-Most Caribbean kites are hexagonal, flown with a tail, and instead of cutting with glass-coated line, use sharp objects (generally razor blades) attached to the tails to koule (Creole for "drop") other kites.
+Most Caribbean kites are hexagonal and flown with a tail.
+Instead of using a glass-coated line, sharp objects (generally razor blades) are attached to the tails in order to "drop" (koule) other kites.

-Instances have been media-covered or promoted in Haiti, Cuba, Trinidad and Tobago, Curaçao and Suriname.
+Kite fighting has been recorded in Haiti, Cuba, Trinidad and Tobago, Curaçao and Suriname.

 Chile

-The usual kite of this type is known as a Volatín.
+The usual Chilean kite is known as a volantín.
 They are roughly square, and made with light paper and bamboo sticks.
 Unlike other square fighter kites of the world, the Chilean volantín uses 3 support threads (two at the top and one at the bottom) for easier, more stable manoeuvre.
 Used for decoration or to highlight a celebratory motif such as the national flag, a trailing tail is left out for competitive matches.
 The Chilean volantín ranges from ñecla, the smallest size available, to pavo, the largest.
-However, for fighting medio pavo, those of mid-size are most popular due to their more balanced performance in terms of speed, strength, and accuracy.
+However, for fighting, medio pavo (mid-size) are most popular, due to their more balanced performance in terms of speed, strength, and accuracy.